Millet: Uses

-As food
+As food and drink

 Per capita consumption of millets as food varies in different parts of the world, with consumption being the highest in Western Africa.
+Millet has local significance as a food in parts of some countries, such as China, India, Burma and North Korea.

-In the Sahel region, millet is estimated to account for about 35 percent of total cereal food consumption in Burkina Faso, Chad and the Gambia.
-In Mali and Senegal, millets constitute roughly 40 percent of total cereal food consumption per capita, while in Niger and arid Namibia it is over 65 percent (see mahangu).
-Other countries in Africa where millets are a significant food source include Ethiopia, Nigeria and Uganda.
-Millet is also an important food item for the population living in the drier parts of many other countries, especially in eastern and central Africa, and in the northern coastal countries of western Africa.
-In developing countries outside Africa, millet has local significance as a food in parts of some countries, such as China, India, Burma and North Korea.
+Millet is a staple in the Sahel region of Africa, accounting for a large portion of total cereal food consumption in Burkina Faso, Chad and the Gambia.
+It can be ground and mixed with milk to make fura and brukina.
+Countries in Africa where millets are a major food source include Niger and Namibia where it forms over 65% of the cereals eaten; it is significant, too, in Mali, Senegal, Ethiopia, Nigeria and Uganda.
+Millet is important in the drier parts of many other countries, especially in eastern and central Africa, and in the northern coastal countries of western Africa.
+Fermented beverages are made with millet in the same regions.

 In Ukraine, millet was historically a common ingredient in the diet of the Zaporozhian Cossacks, in the form of a porridge called kulish.
 This dish, primarily made with millet, served with stewed vegetables and meat, cooked in a cauldron, remains a part of modern Ukrainian cuisine.
 In Germany, it is eaten sweet, for example with milk and berries for breakfast.

 In Russia, millet porridge also remains common and is promoted for its health benefits.
 Millet porridge made with pumpkin is particularly common.
-In the Lipetsk Oblast, ritual and daily meals from millet include chichi (чичи).
-These are millet fritters.
+In the Lipetsk Oblast, ritual and daily meals from millet include chichi (чичи), which are millet fritters.

+Millet is commonly eaten in India and usually incorporated into dishes as a flour, although consumption is declining.
+In Karnataka, India, finger millet is made into ragi rotti flatbread and ragi mudde dough lumps.
+In the Himalayas, including in Nepal, Sikkim, and Darjeeling, millet is fermented into alcoholic beverages such as tongba and raksi.
 Millet is the main ingredient in bánh đa kê, a Vietnamese sweet snack.
 It contains a layer of smashed millet and mung bean topped with sliced dried coconut meat wrapped in a crunchy rice cake.
-In Karnataka, India, finger millet is made into ragi rotti flatbread and ragi mudde dough lumps.

-In parts of Africa, millet is mixed with milk to make a drink called brukina.
-Dough lumps are eaten as fura in the Sahel region of West Africa.

-People affected by gluten-related disorders who need a gluten-free diet, such as coeliac disease, non-celiac gluten sensitivity and wheat allergy sufferers, can replace gluten-containing cereals in their diets with millet.
-There remains a risk of contamination with gluten-containing cereals.